Julien Mitchell

 Julien Mitchell (13 November 1888 - 4 November 1954) was an English actor, in films from the mid-1930s.
 Mitchell supported comedians George Formby and Will Hay, and appeared in some Hollywood films in the early war years, but is perhaps best remembered for his role as a mad train driver in the quota quickie The Last Journey, made at the start of his film career in 1936.

 Mitchell was born in Glossop, Derbyshire.
 His parents were Julien Mitchell, a dentist, born in Haworth, West Riding of Yorkshire, and Ellen Kitchen, born in Bolton (in the Moor), Lancashire.
 His siblings born in Bolton were Martha Elizabeth, Josephine Mariner, Ada and Gertrude, while Mary Hannah and Hilda were born in Glossop.

-Mitchell died in London nine days before his 66th birthday.
+Mitchell died in London in 1954, aged 65.